kkmzero/logutil/README.md

 ### Checking for version

-Current version of Logutil is set in varios macros:
+Current version of Logutil is set in various macros:

 ```c++
 #define LOGUTIL_VERSION_MAJOR  (int)